LeandroParisi/My_Complete_FullStack_Course/README.md

 ### I can help you get a job:

-1. If you are performing well during our class and I fell like you are ready to enter the market before the end of the course I can help you getting a job since I have contacts with many companies.
+1. If you are performing well during our class and I fell like you are ready to enter the market before the end of the course I can help you getting a job since I have contacts with many companies (not guaranteed, but I will do my best).
-2. If needed I can help you creating a CV and a pitch to help you with job interview (see prices section)
+2. If needed I can help you creating a CV and a pitch to help you with job interview (see prices section).
-3. If you get a job before the end of the course we can either reduce the number of lessons / week and increased the time to deliver each project OR we can transform the rest of the course on mentoring sessions so that I help you with your day to day activities at work.
+3. If you get a job before the end of the course we can either reduce the number of lessons / week and increased the time to deliver each project OR we can transform the rest of the course on mentoring sessions so that I help you with your day to day activities at work (if you have choose 50 - 50 payment you MUST pay the rest of the course even if you get a job).